Please ensure Javascript is enabled for purposes of website accessibility

 He’s also attracting support from three members of the Fresno City Council — Tyler Maxwell, Annalisa Perea, and Nelson Esparza — who have donated nearly $15,000 from their respective campaign treasuries.
 That’s close to half of what Villagrana’s campaign has reported raising as of Monday.

 The remainder of his $31,790 campaign treasury comes from a handful of labor organizations, including the Iron Workers Local from San Francisco.
-The largest contribution is $5,000 from the State Center Federation of Teachers.
+The largest reported contribution was $5,000 from the State Center Federation of Teachers.
+But a union official said Tuesday that SCFT had voted Monday night to donate an additional $5,000 to Villagrana’s campaign.

 Union Dollars Evaporate for Johnson